 3. Circle is the most experienced egg donation agency

-Circle is a premier egg donor agency with 25 years of experience, and is partnered with outstanding IVF clinics around the country.
+Circle is a premier egg donor agency with over 25 years of experience, and is partnered with outstanding IVF clinics around the country.
 Our staff brings a wealth of egg donation experience, and full confidence that we can help you choose the perfect egg donor.
 We’re ready to guide you through finding an egg donor in Massachusetts, the entire egg donation process and helping you coordinate with an IVF clinic of your choice.

 North Carolina appears to be moving along the same progressive timeline as many other states, recently proposing a favorable surrogacy statute.
 If passed, gestational surrogacy agreements would be officially recognized by North Carolina: “The consideration, if any, paid to a gestational carrier shall be reasonable and negotiated in good faith between the parties.
 Compensation may not be conditioned upon the health or characteristics of any fetus, embryo, or child produced as the result of assisted reproduction.”